hashicorp/nomad/website/source/guides/web-ui/inspecting-the-cluster.html.md

 ## Reviewing All Servers

-Where client nodes are used to run your jobs, server nodes are used to run Nomad and maintain availability.
+Whereas client nodes are used to run your jobs, server nodes are used to run Nomad and maintain availability.
 From any page, the Servers List page can be accessed from the left-hand navbar.

 Here you can see every server node.
-This will be a small list—typically three, but maybe five or seven.
+This will be a small list—[typically three or five](/docs/internals/consensus.html#deployment-table).

 [![Servers List][img-servers-list]][img-servers-list]